Mirabdollahi/Mutex/README.md

 Now, we can run our code safely.

-Although in our example it is not really needed to use mutual exclusion because clearly there is no possible collision here.
+Although in our example it is not really needed to use mutual exclusion, because clearly there is no possible collision here.
 So, let's construct a colliding example:

 ```js